-You simply need to compare with the other European capitals to know the answer.
-Spain, in general, is not an expensive country to live in.
-Even though there are several differences within its regions, many foreigners are able to enjoy the country that much because they can have access to food and leisure at a really cheap price.
+No, it is not expensive to live in Spain, if you compare its prices with those of other European countries.
+Although we find several differences within its regions, many foreigners enjoy the country as they can have access to food and leisure at a really low price.

 So, in that sense, as a foreigner, you will find that Spain is pretty affordable.
-You can enjoy a more than decent price at a low cost.
+You can enjoy a decent lifestyle at a low cost.

 Of course, the price guidance and comparisons we will give throughout this article are really generic.
-Depending on your specific lifestyle and activities prices can go up slightly.
+Depending on your specific lifestyle and activities prices can increase or decrease.

 Is it cheaper to live in Spain than the UK?